ahron1/airbyte_docs/drafts/statistical_analysis_postgres.md

 1. Additional columns with per capita values of some of the data points, such as the number of `avg_annual_cases` and `avg_annual_deaths`
 1. Additional columns with the county and state names (this change was done to the table itself)

+The following query creates the new materialized view, `mv_cancer_data`:

     CREATE MATERIALIZED VIEW mv_cancer_data AS
     SELECT
     avganncount AS avg_annual_cases,
-            round(avganncount / popest2015, 1) AS percapita_annual_cases,
+    avganncount / popest2015::float AS percapita_annual_cases,
     avgdeathsperyear AS avg_annual_deaths,
-            round(avgdeathsperyear / popest2015, 1) AS percapita_annual_deaths,
+    avgdeathsperyear / popest2015::float  AS percapita_annual_deaths,
     medincome AS median_income,
     popest2015 AS population,
     povertypercent AS pc_poverty,
     medianage AS median_age,
     pctemployed16_over AS pc_employed,
     pctunemployed16_over AS pc_unemployed,
     county,
     state
-        FROM test ;
+    FROM cancer_data ;

 This materialized view, `mv_cancer_data` will be used in all further examples.
 Check the columns and data types in the materialized view: